100 Drawings Redux

-Ah, October.
-There are many reasons to appreciate the month, but for me one of them includes the developmental bombshell of the 100 figures assignment in my senior illustration course.
+This time of year I look forward to a very particular teaching experience: the developmental bombshell of the 100 figures assignment in my senior illustration course.
 It's a big job, to be sure, but over the years it has opened the door to new ways of thinking about drawing for many students.
-Below, the charge:
+This time around I am feeling envious of them; I have had a heavy editorial year–lots of writing and publishing–and am very eager to get back to my studio projects.
+Rarin’ to go.
+But for another week or so, I will have to live vicariously.
+Meanwhile, below is the prompt for the crew:

 You have heard this orally, but let me add a little prose here.
 I have asked you to produce 100 figurative images at a scale of AT LEAST 11 x 14 inches.
 Whole people, not just heads, though a few portraits will be fine.